PREPARING FOR YOUR HEADSHOT SESSION

-We like everyone to bring around 5 to 10 different options for clothing.
+I like everyone to bring around 5 to 10 different options for clothing.
 For headshots, you’ll really just need to concentrate on the top half of your body, so waist up.
 Rule #1: You have to love it!
 We don't want to shoot anything that you don't feel comfortable wearing.
 If you don’t feel comfortable in it, you won’t shoot well while wearing it.

-If it's not in the studio we can't shoot it, so if you find yourself questioning whether or not something will work just bring it along.
-We also suggest having some fun with this, if you feel your wardrobe is missing something then go shopping and we'll keep the tags on it and you can return the items you don't want to keep after the shoot.
+If it's not in the studio I can't shoot it, so if you find yourself questioning whether or not something will work just bring it along.
+I also suggest having some fun with this, if you feel your wardrobe is missing something then go shopping and we'll keep the tags on it and you can return the items you don't want to keep after the shoot.
 Also, no need for lots of jewelry or accessories, Ladies.
 This is about your face, not your bling.
 Small stud earrings are ok but necklaces are usually too distracting.
 That said, if big sparkly jewelry is your thing, bring it! :)

 Here are some helpful tips for a great makeup look for headshots.

 Keep the lip color close to your natural lip color or 1 shade darker and GLOSSY - no matte lipstick.

 No visible hard-edge lip liner.

 No lines of demarcation or heavy smoked-out eyeshadow.